 Need help modeling contribution amounts or figuring out which of your employees might be eligible for your plan?
 Use our Contribution & Eligibility Calculator.

-From both a small business owner and an employee perspective, these contributions are treated very favorably by the Internal Revenue Service (IRS).
-According to the IRS website: "You can deduct your contributions and your employees can exclude these contributions from their gross income."
+From both a small business owner and an employee perspective, SEP-IRA contributions are treated very favorably by the Internal Revenue Service (IRS).
+According to the IRS website: “You can deduct your contributions and your employees can exclude these contributions from their gross income.”
 In other words, you get a tax deduction for contributions that meet the IRS limits, and your employees do not have any extra tax filings because you gave them a contribution.
-They do, however, need to set up a SEP IRA employee account in order to receive your contribution.
+They do, however, need to set up a SEP-IRA employee account in order to receive your contribution.

-According to SEP IRA rules, contributions are not subject to federal income tax withholding, social security, Medicare, and federal unemployment (FUTA) taxes.
+According to SEP-IRA rules, contributions are not subject to federal income tax withholding, Social Security, Medicare, and federal unemployment (FUTA) taxes.